IN THIS ARTICLE

 mount -t nfs -o rsize=524288,wsize=524288 qumulo:/production/ /production

 In a node outage scenario, any IP in the floating range that was assigned to the offline node would move to another available node, ensuring that connected clients can continue writing and reading to/from the cluster.
 Typically the time to fail an IP over to another node will cause only a momentary blip in any running workloads.
+Please note that stateful connections such as SMB will have to re-connect, as they require a new TCP connection.
+However, the failover is fast enough that most operating system's retry mechanism can handle it.
 To set up IP Failover on your Qumulo cluster, you can use the Qumulo Core Web UI, or configure via CLI.
 Instructions for both methods are below.

 - Log in to your cluster's Web UI as 'admin', hover over the Cluster menu and click on Network Configuration.